aldoprogrammer/make-a-not-found-page-in-react-js/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 I learn about pages here.
 So that will .ake me know about path.
 Then, I know how to direct them. even that they typed any wrong path, it will returm to blank page.
+Even yhis is just for the concept.
 ### `npm test`

 Launches the test runner in the interactive watch mode.\